 Ever heard of that movie “Ghost in the Darkness”?
-It plot was based on two rogue lions that were known as the “man-eaters” of Kenya.
+Its plot was based on two rogue lions that were known as the “man-eaters” of Kenya.
 The duo killed over 135 people back in 1898 when numerous people were building the Kenya-Uganda railway.
 An absolute legend of a story.

-There are still lions within the park today, some of which look somewhat different to other lions.
-The males have sparse manes, and – in fact – appear maneless !
+There are still lions within the park today, some of which look somewhat different from other lions.
+The males have sparse manes, and – in fact – appear maneless!
 There are numerous reasons as to why male lions might not develop a lustrous mane.
-One of these theories is that high testosterone levels could cause the lack of hair and it would account for their exceptional aggressive tendencies.
+One of these theories is that high testosterone levels could cause a lack of hair and it would account for their exceptional aggressive tendencies.
 It is also believed that the climate and conditions of an area could affect the development of these manes.
 Tsavo is blistering hot and has incredibly harsh conditions, which would account for how the Tsavo lions look.
 This park is the only area that accommodates night drives and the landscape is easily navigable, in the sense that it’s low-lying savannah with flat, unforgiving landscapes.

 Tsavo East is popular for short safaris combined with a beach destination, such as Mombasa or the Lamu Islands.

 Meru National Park to Visit the Home of “Born Free”

 Meru National Park is home of the book “Born Free”, a story that centres around Elsa the lioness.
 The national park is a forest reserve located in a protected area straddling to the equator.
 There are hills rich with volcanic soils, flat landscapes and numerous rivers zigzagging through the park.
 Mount Kenya forms an incredible backdrop to the park – and the wildlife is phenomenal.
 Buffalo, wild dog, zebra, and abundant birdlife are just a few of the things to spot while on safari in Meru.